 Choose a Cloud-Based Auction Management Platform.

-Digital fundraising platforms like Panorama by FrontStream allow you to quickly plan, manage and process auctions.
-You will be able to spin up an auction website, post items online, offer mobile and remote bidding and process payments and direct donations through a highly secure, integrated payments processing platform.
+Digital fundraising platforms like Panorama by FrontStream allow you to plan, manage and process in-person, virtual and hybrid events with ease.
+Using Panorama, you can set up an auction website, post items online, offer mobile bidding and process payments and direct donations through a highly secure, integrated payments processing platform.
+When choosing your platform, look for an integrated platform that allows you to create unlimited auctions, peer-to-peer events, campaigns, and more.

-Register Your Staff Team and Set Up Your Event.
+Register Your Staff and Set Up Your Event.

-Utilize a platform with auction management that allows you to have multiple user accounts, so every member of your team can lend a hand and collaborate.
-Make sure it’s cloud-based so that you don’t run into logistical issues while out of the office and enable fundraisers and donors to participate from anywhere and any device .
+Utilize a technology platform with auction management features that allows your organization to have multiple user accounts, so every member of your team can lend a hand and collaborate.
+Make sure it’s cloud-based so you don’t run into logistical issues while out of the office and enable fundraisers and donors to participate from anywhere and any device.

 Inventory Your Items.

-Double check that the items you already have are still valid.
-If you have a restaurant gift card, check to see if they’re open and offering takeout or delivery.
+If you're moving an auction that you've already started planning online or you had to postpone the event, double check that the items you have procured are still valid.
+If you have a restaurant gift card, check to make sure they’re open and offering pickup or delivery.
 If they’re temporarily closed, ask when they plan to reopen and include that in the item restrictions field.
+If an item is expired, don't be afraid to reach out to the donor and ask if they'd extend the expiration date so you can still use it.

 Think Outside The Gift Card.